reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Political Philosophy.md

 		- R2: A didn't *intend*, but his actions did *cause* B to be worse-off. i.e. if A stopped performing his actions, B would not be poor.
 E.g. owning the entire water supply.
 		- R3: A didn't *cause*, but it is not possible to alleviate B's condition with A's current behavior. i.e. if A stopped performing his actions, B would still be poor; nevertheless, the only way to improve B's situation is by coercing A. E.g. A has opportunity to water but doesn't know how to utilize it without education.
 	- If A is causally responsible for B's diminished liberty (R1 or R2),
-		- The state is permitted to force A.
+		- The state is obligated to force A.
 		- B permitted to force.
 		- A obligated to assist.
-		- Is democratic support a requirement?
-			- What if people decided to be anarchists who didn't want to support a state?
-	- If neither are responsible, the following conditions must be met (R3):
-		- (1) This system requires democratic support
-		- (2) It imposes a minor restriction on A to alleviate major restriction on B
-		- (3) Such a restriction is the only way to alleviate the major restriction, i.e. B wouldn't have the opportunity otherwise.
-		- (4) From 3, The geographic scope of the restriction must be as low as logistically possible, unless other regions have agreed to integrate into a common taxation jurisdiction.
-- Arbitrary (non-economic) democratic preferences
+- Arbitrary (non-economic) communal preferences
 	- Doesn't have to be based on contracts.
+	- There is no causal responsibility.
 	- When a community has preferences which might conflict with the preferences of others.
 	- There are two kinds of conflicts:
 		- Conflicts with preferences of individuals within the community
-			- The preferences can be acted upon assuming:
+			- The community's preferences can be acted upon assuming:
-				- There is widespread support.
+				- (1) There is widespread support.
 The amount of support required depends on the trade-off of harms by enacting the preferences versus not enacting the preferences.
-				- If the harms are comparable, then we just go with the majority.
+				- (2) If the harms are comparable or the harm to the coerced/taxed is less than the harm that would be to the beneficiary, then we just go with the majority opinion.
+Otherwise, ???
-				- Otherwise, ???
+				- (3) The restriction is the only way to alleviate the other restrictions (R3 from above).
+				- (4) The decisions could not be feasibly be made on a more local level.
 		- Conflicts with preferences of groups outside of the community
 			- The preferences can be acted upon assuming groups outside of the group have equal opportunity to accomplish those same preferences
 			- E.g. restrictive immigration don't coerce those outside the group, so its fine
+	- Perhaps this is how we set standards for property rights / resource usage?

 Questions:
-- How to defend property rights?
+- How to establish a theory of property rights?
+Is it decided democratically?
 - Threshold instead of major vs minor?
 	- Specify a threshold of positive freedom that we're all entitled to
 		- E.g. includes access to equal share of resources